Unlinking and unknottedness of monotone Lagrangian submanifolds: Acknowledgements

 \section{Acknowledgements}

-The authors would like to acknowledge helpful discussions and communications with Paul Biran, Felix Schlenk and Chris Wendl.
+We would like to acknowledge helpful discussions and communications with Paul Biran, Felix Schlenk and Chris Wendl.
 The paper \cite{Bor} proved extremely helpful in crystallising our proof.
-Our collaboration is supported by a travel grant from the Contact And Symplectic Topology network (CAST) which is funded by the European Science Foundation (ESF).
+We would also like to thank the anonymous referee for their careful critique of the paper which has helped us to clarify the exposition at several key points.